 User Interface Tabs

-EventLog Analyzer user interface provides tabs for accessing the various sections of the product.
-The tabs provided are:
+EventLog Analyzer's user interface tabs help you navigate to different sections of the product.
+The tabs include:

 - View the last 10 events collected from a particular device.

 - Ping the device.

 You can even customize the columns you would like to display in the device table by clicking the column selector icon or increase the number of devices that are displayed per page (from a minimum of 5 devices per page to a maximum of 200 devices per page).
 Using the drop down menu, you can list out only the Active devices or Enabled devices and have the option to exclude synced devices from Active Directory Audit Plus.

 The Applications section provides an overview pie-chart (which can be drilled down to raw log information) and lists the devices from which application logs for IIS W3C Web Servers, IIS W3C FTP Servers, MS SQL Servers, Oracle Live Audit, DHCP Windows/Linux Servers, Apache Web Servers or Print Servers, have been received or imported into EventLog Analyzer.
 The device list displayed is categorized based on Application Type selected from the drop-down list.
 Applications logs can be imported into EventLog Analyzer by selecting +Import from the Actions drop-down list.

 The application device list displays details like device name, application type, total events, recent records, time imported, start time and end time.
 Click on the device name or the corresponding section in the pie chart to get the complete overview of the application event data, and generate corresponding reports.
 You can even customize the columns you would like to display in the application device table by clicking the column selector icon.